 Only about 6,000 people live inside the town’s walls working in businesses or for Shalerton’s government.
 The government workers are part of a bureaucracy that is headed by the police chief.
 Lieutenant Hunter is a large man who controls everything in the town.
 Extra taxes usually go in his pockets instead of to the town treasury.
 He unofficially appoints all the bureaucrats, judges, and police in the entire town.
 He inherited this role from his father and his father before that.
 While the town is effectively a monarchy, the Lieutenant family (yes, their first name is Lieutenant and it is their family’s surname) has always stayed away from officially declaring their power.

 In the past only police were allowed to carry weapons within the city.
 Spell books and anything else that could be magically offensive were not allowed inside the town walls as well.
 If somebody did wish to bring in a weapon special permission had to be gained from Lieutenant Hunter directly.
 Those who were granted weapons were made members of a special operations police force that occasionally acted as spies or secret police.
-Shalerton’s participation in the Second Alliance War has caused a shift in this policy.
-The general weapons ban has been lifted as Lieutenant Hunter believes an armed populace will assist in the defense of the city alongside the police force.
+Shalerton’s participation in the Second Alliance War caused a shift in this policy.
+The general weapons ban was lifted so the armed populace would assist in the defense of the city alongside the police force.
+With the war’s end, Lieutenant Hunter has begun to regret this policy change.
+Readily available weapons have caused an increase in robbery and murder.
+Reversing the weapons ban could be difficult though.
+After all, the people are now armed.

-The large police force ensures that crime is close to nonexistent in Shalerton.
+The large police force of Shalerton keep crime to a minimum within the city, but outside the walls their influence has waned.
 Theft, murder, and rape are rare and punished severely soon after the crimes are committed.
-This reduced crime rate and swift response is not just because of the restrictions on weapons but also due to Lieutenant Hunter’s almost complete monopoly on magical power in Shalerton.
+This swift response is not just because of the restrictions on weapons but also due to Lieutenant Hunter’s almost complete monopoly on magical power in Shalerton.
 All magic users must join the special operations force and the practicing of any simple magic within the city is highly regulated.
 Some magic users chafe under these rules, but Lieutenant Hunter does his best to keep his special operations force happy with gifts and the occasional party in their honor.
 Using these bribes, Hunter is able to keep the magic users power in his court.
 With liberal application of divination magicks he is able to predict most crimes before they happen and discover the culprit of those that do fly in under the radar.

 Lieutenant Hunter also plays a hand in the town’s economic system through price controls.
 His grandfather started this practice and he continues it.
 Price controls on most commodities eliminate excessive time spent on haggling allowing the people of Shalerton to spend more time at work or at home.
 The price controls also serve to protect both producers and consumers depending on market conditions.
 Initially the populace resisted these controls and there was even a revolt, but since that time the citizens of Shalerton have grown to love the predictability the price controls bring.
 Few would dream of returning to the old unregulated system.

 In recent years Shalerton joined the Second Alliance against Xoria, not out of good hearted nature, but because Lieutenant Hunter feared his town might be one of the first on the Xorian invasion route.
 Unfortunately, due to Shalerton’s history of restricting the public’s access to weapons the people of Shalerton have little real martial experience.
 Their troops were kept out of the early battles of the war to train and were not present at the Siege of Phoenix.
-Training continues under the eyes of Junai and Gradorian and soon the Shalerton militia will be a formidable force indeed.
+Training continued under the eyes of Junai and Gradorian.
+Unfortunately, the promised battle never came as the war ended via other means.
+The Shalerton people returned home with weapons, training, and an itching desire to use them.
+Lieutenant Hunter’s iron grip on the city has begun to slip as the outlying villages are taken over by bandit gangs.
+The villagers beg for Hunter for aid, but his police force is stretched too thin to help everyone.
+Hunter isn’t the only boss in town anymore.